FarazSiddi/FarazSiddi/README.md

 Welcome to my GitHub Profile Page 👋

-I'm currently a second year student pursuing an Applied Mathematics degree with a CS Specialization at Ryerson University.
+I'm currently a third year student pursuing a Mathematics and Computer Science degree at Ryerson University.

 Always happy to talk about anything!

-I'm especially interested in developing applications involving the use of algorithms and aspire to work in the field of Data, Computer Vision, and Full-Stack Development.
+I'm especially interested in developing applications involving the use of algorithms and aspire to work in the field of Computer Graphics, Computer Vision, Machine Learning, and Full-Stack Development.

 Most of my repositories are private for now, but I will consider making some of them public in the near future.